 - Powerful brands (9.4%) – Diageo, Burberry and Games Workshop.

 - Data, data everywhere (7.4%) – RELX, Experian and Euromoney Institutional Investor.

 We have discussed previously the allocation to Rio Tinto as it might look a little out of place when set against the wider portfolio.
 The managers say that the company has a diversified portfolio of high-quality assets with key strengths in iron ore, copper and aluminium.
 They believe that the growing demand for these materials – both to build renewable infrastructure required for the transition into a low carbon economy and to invest in infrastructure – combined with constrained supply growth is expected to result in improved pricing, to which Rio Tinto is exposed.

-At its annual general meeting (AGM) on 5 August 2021, shareholders approved proposals to allow the trust to invest up to 10% of BGUK’s total assets (measured at the time of investment) in private (unlisted/unquoted) companies.
+At its AGM on 5 August 2021, shareholders approved proposals to allow the trust to invest up to 10% of BGUK’s total assets (measured at the time of investment) in private companies.
 Any private investment needs to have a market valuation in the region of £500m or more, and, crucially, it must offer something that cannot be accessed in the listed space at the time of investment.
 BGUK’s managers say that they are generally interesting opportunities in the late-stage private market and that the trust’s closed-end structure is well suited to investing in these.

-Since we last published, BGUK has made its first private investment, taking a position in Wayve, which is a company that is using artificial intelligence (AI) technology to try and overcome the hurdles needed to allow vehicles to operate with fully autonomous driving (‘Level 5’, in the jargon of that industry).
-The managers say that it has a differentiated approach, which is more scalable and does not need a lot of capital investment.
-The position is discussed in further detail on pages 13 and 14.
+Since we last published, BGUK has made its first private investment, taking a position in Wayve, which is a company that is using AI technology to try and overcome the hurdles needed to allow vehicles to operate with fully autonomous driving (level 5).
+The managers say that it has a differentiated approach, which is more scalable and capital light.
+The position is discussed in further detail on

 Investment philosophy and process